Priw8/priw8.github.io/content/index.md

 # Welcome!
 On this website, you can find various Touhou-related things I made.
-You can use tha navigation bar above to check different pages.
+You can use the navigation bar above to check different pages.

 #### Media and stuff:
 - [My Youtube](https://www.youtube.com/channel/UCfFHyEuaF-aVxz91x25aTpQ)